h6ak/table_def_ui/README.md

 ## What is this ?
 Table Def UI is a web application which shows the table definition document.
-Unfortunately, this application supports only MySQL as a database.
+This application supports MySQL or MariaDB as a database.

 ## Requirements
 MySQL and Python 3.x are required.